 The word “pure” eventually came to mean genuine, unmixed.
 Some pottery dealers would sell defective pots by filling the cracks with wax and then painting over the wax filling.
-This was a deception for the pottery would not perform its true purpose.
-If the person who bought the pot leaves it out in the sun, the wax would melt.
+This was a deception, for the pottery would not perform its true purpose if the wax melted with a hot liquid.
+Or, if the person who bought the pot leaves it out in the sun, the wax would melt.

-Sharp people would hold the pot up to the sun to see if there were any cracks in the pot.
-People judged a painted-over pot by putting it up to the sunlight to determine whether there were cracks in the pot.
+Sharp people would hold the pot up to the sun to see if there were any cracks.
+People judged a painted-over pot by putting it up to the sunlight to determine whether there were cracks.
 They tested the pot in the sunlight.
-God desires that our lives will stand up to the judgment of the light of God’s Word.
+God desires that our lives stand up to the judgment of the light of God’s Word.
 We test doctrine by the sunlight of truth.

 “…that you may approve the things that are excellent, that you may be sincere and without offense till the day of Christ…” (Philippians 1:10).

-Here, the word “minds” is from two words: through and think; thus, it carries the idea of to think through.
-This refers to people who are mature in their thinking.
+Here, the word “minds” comes from two words: through and think; thus, it carries the idea of thinking through.
+This word refers to people who are mature in their thinking.
 They think through things based on the Word of God and apply it to their experience.
 It is the follow-through that counts in athletics.
-It is the follow-through of measuring things by God’s Word and applying them to our experience that counts in living the Christian life.
-Do you have the ability to think through things using God’s Word as the standard?
+It is the follow-through of measuring things by God’s Word and applying them to our experience that matters in living the Christian life.
+Christians need the ability to think through things using God’s Word as the standard.

 God saves our minds as well as our hearts.
-Some who come to Christ never had a serious thought in their lives before their salvation.
-They never directed their minds to things that matter most.
+Some who come to Christ never had a serious thought before their salvation.
+They never directed their minds to the things that matter most.
 Those without Christ do not think perpendicularly.
 They think horizontally, not vertically.
 They can understand the horizontal, but they cannot understand the vertical.
-They cannot understand anything that has to do with God, Christ, the Bible, or Christ.
+They understand very little that has to do with God, the Bible, or Christ.

 “But the natural man [the man who simply has mind, emotion, and will but no spirit] does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned” (1 Corinthians 2:14).

 This does not mean that we receive more brains when we become Christians.
-It means that the orientation of our minds changes.
+It implies that the orientation of our minds changes.
 The Holy Spirit begins to influence our thinking.

 “For our boasting is this: the testimony of our conscience that we conducted ourselves in the world in simplicity and godly sincerity, not with fleshly wisdom but by the grace of God, and more abundantly toward you” (2 Corinthians 1:12).

-God wants us to pass the transparency of truth test.
+God wants us to pass the transparency truth test.

 We live in the day of the non-mind.
-People operate on their feelings.
-They live in subjectivity.
-Some preachers would rather use the gimmicks of subjectivity than truth to build believers.
-There is no way that we can live our lives unto the Lord without applying the truth of God’s Word to experience.
+People operate on their feelings and live in subjectivity.
+Some preachers would instead use the gimmicks of subjectivity than the objectivity of truth to build believers.
+We cannot live our lives unto the Lord without applying the truth of God’s Word to experience.
 That is the way we depend on the Lord.
 Anything else is a gimmick.

 God wants us to evaluate things in the light of the Son.
-He wants us to use the transparency test — He wants us to use the Word of God to determine whether something is true.
+He wants us to use the transparency test — He desires believers to use the Word of God to determine whether something is true.
 He does not want us to use subjective thinking when it comes to truth.
-He wants us to measure things based on the objective truth of God’s Word.
+He desires us to measure things based on the objective reality of God’s Word.
 Are you a Christian who measures everything based on the teaching of God’s Word?